repobee/repobee/docs/peer.rst

 that you do for ``assign``, but additionally also provide a regex to match against issue titles.
-The command then finds all of the associated review teams, and checks which students have opened issues with matching titles in their alloted repositories.
+The command then finds all of the associated review teams, and checks which students have opened issues with matching titles in their allotted repositories.
 Of course, this says *nothing* about the content of those issues: it only checks that the issues have been opened at all.
 ``--num-reviews`` is also required here, as it is used as an expected value for how many reviews each student *should* be assigned to review.
 It is a simple